cirrusmedia/drupal-test/README.md

 * Install site using 'minimal' profile
 * Create an 'event' content type that has title, description, date, and address
-* Build a view with two page displays
+* Build a view with two page displays as below
     * Upcoming events (/events/upcoming)
     * Past events (/events/past)
-* Each event detail page has a form, user can submit form and admin get email with event page URL.
+* Each event detail page has a form, user can submit form and get email notification to ayumi.mizoshiri@adg.com.au with event page URL.
     * Form fields: name,email, detail(textarea)
     * Please add jQuery Validation, name, email are required
-    * Don't need save submit data in database
+    * Don't need to save submitted data in database
-    * Email type is text or html either fine
+    * Email type can be text or html
 * Export the events content type and views to a Feature

 ### Theming

 * Create a custom template for the event content type

-### Memo
+### Note

 * Please use mysql for database
-* You can use any modules you need
+* You can use any module as required